-- (2) Fawzi Ahmed Kanoo.
-Mr. Kanoo has over 38 years of experience across various industry sectors including real estate, transportation, travel and tourism and hospitality.
-He was appointed as a member of the Company's Board of Directors in 2006, and is a member of the Board Human Resources Committee.
-Mr. Kanoo serves as an Executive Director of Bahrain Ship Repairing and Engineering Company B.S.C.
-He is currently the Group Board Director of Yusuf Bin Ahmed Kanoo, a multi-national organization, with offices throughout the Arabian Gulf.
-Mr. Kanoo is currently also a Director of three other Bahrain Public Shareholding Companies, namely: Bahrain Hotels Company, Bahrain Ship Repairing & Engineering Co., and National Bank of Bahrain.
-Prior to his current position he was the director of the transportation group of Yusuf Bin Ahmed Kanoo, which operates travel, freight services, cargo services and aircraft handling divisions throughout the GCC.
-He has also been the Chairman of Bahrain Airport Services.
-Prior to this, he worked as a management executive at the same company.
-Mr. Kanoo received a bachelor's degree in business administration from South West Texas State University in 1974. - (3) Yousif A. Taqi.
-Mr. Taqi has more than 25 years of experience in the financial services sector and is a recognized leader in the Islamic finance industry.
-He played a key role in formulating and implementing new standards and guidelines for the accountancy Boards of various Islamic financial institutions and organizations in the Kingdom of Bahrain and other countries.
+Yousif A. Taqi.
+Mr. Taqi has more than 25 years of experience in the financial services sector and is a recognised leader in the Islamic finance industry.
+He played a key role in formulating and implementing new standards and guidelines for the accountancy Boards of various Islamic financial institutions and organisations in the Kingdom of Bahrain and other countries.
 Mr. Taqi was appointed as a member of the Company's Board of Directors in 2008.
-In addition to serving on the Company's Board of Directors, he is currently the Chairman of the Board Audit Committee, the Chairman of Manara Developments Company B.S.C. (c), Amar Holding Company B.S.C. (c), North Star Holding, and Board Member for Tadhamon Capital, and Pan Arabian Gourmet.
+In addition to serving on the Board of Directors of Aluminium Bahrain B.S.C., he is currently the Chairman of Alba's Board Audit Committee, the Chairman of Manara Developments Company B.S.C. (c), Amar Holding Company B.S.C. (c), North Star Holding, and Board Member for Tadhamon Capital, and Pan Arabian Gourmet.
 Prior to his appointment as Chief Executive of Al Salam Bank Bahrain in 2006, he worked as the Deputy General Manager of Kuwait Finance House from 2003-2006.
 From 1983 to 2003, he worked with Ernst & Young, Bahrain office, in various capacities and was promoted to a partner in the firm in 1999, a position that he held until 2003.
 He received a bachelor's degree in Accounting from Husson College in the United States in 1990, and qualified as a Certified Public Accountant in 1991.